jiya76/TuneUp/README.md

 # TuneUp

-A Movie Recommender System which is content-based and it uses cosine similarity, it has a dataset of 5000 movies from tmdb.
+Microsoft Engage 2022 - A Movie Recommender System which is content-based and it uses cosine similarity, it has a dataset of 5000 movies from tmdb.